scbabacus/json-server/README.md

 > Note that giving an array of more than one method definitions does not make sense when all method definitions do not define `condition`.
 Doing so, only the first defition will always be excuted.

-Look at the array of method definition as an *if-elseif-else* statement.

 #### headers
 Define response headers